Digital Law (formerly Internet Law)

-Study Internet Law in Geneva, where the World Wide Web was born!
+Study Digital Law in Geneva, where the World Wide Web was born!

-Topics that will be covered include cybersecurity, digital privacy and online surveillance, free speech, consumer protection, legal issues of social media, dangers of cloud computing, Internet and telecom infrastructure, data protection, intellectual property, antitrust, and much more...
+Topics that will be covered include cybersecurity, artificial intelligence, big data, digital privacy and online surveillance, free speech, consumer protection, legal issues of social media, Internet and telecom infrastructure, data protection, intellectual property, antitrust, and much more...

-This is a unique opportunity to gain hands-on experience in the framework of an Internet law clinic and to discuss cutting edge Internet law and policy issues with academics (including researchers participating in the Geneva Internet Law Research Colloquium), practitioners, representatives of global policy makers, international organizations and leading institutions, including the Berkman Klein Center for Internet and Society at Harvard University, the International Telecommunication Union (ITU), the World Intellectual Property Organization (WIPO), and the Geneva Internet Platform (GIP).
+This is a unique opportunity to gain hands-on experience in the framework of a Digital law group projects and to discuss cutting edge Digital law and policy issues with academics (including researchers participating in the Digital Law Research Colloquium), practitioners, representatives of global policy makers, international organizations and leading institutions, including the Berkman Klein Center for Internet and Society at Harvard University, the International Telecommunication Union (ITU), the World Intellectual Property Organization (WIPO), and the Geneva Internet Platform (GIP).

-In the previous years (2014, 2015, 2016, 2017, 2018 and 2019), the Geneva Internet Law summer school gathered a group of highly talented participants from very diverse backgrounds and countries, including Argentina, Brazil, Canada, China, Egypt, Estonia, Finland, France, Georgia, Germany, India, Israel, Italy, Jordan, Lithuania, Moldova, Nigeria, Oman, Pakistan, Peru, Romania, Russia, Saudi Arabia, Spain, Thailand, the Netherlands, the UK, the US and Ukraine.
+In the previous years (2014, 2015, 2016, 2017, 2018 and 2019), the Digital Law Summer School (formerly Internet Law Summer School) gathered a group of highly talented participants from very diverse backgrounds and countries, including Argentina, Brazil, Canada, China, Egypt, Estonia, Finland, France, Georgia, Germany, India, Israel, Italy, Jordan, Lithuania, Moldova, Nigeria, Oman, Pakistan, Peru, Romania, Russia, Saudi Arabia, Spain, Thailand, the Netherlands, the UK, the US and Ukraine.

 A video testimony of participants to the 2014 edition is available here!